If all goes as planned, we may be seeing an amphitheater in Bitzer Park during the Main Street Festival in 2013.

 "The last thing we want to have happen is we rush into something like this and miss something or overlook something that would have been a benefit," Fatzinger said.

 The Rotary Club is about a third of the way to covering the cost of the project, which totals about $75,000.
-The group raised about $15,000 through its annual Chili Open Golf Classic at the Fairways Golf Course in February.
+The group raised about $15,000 through its at the in February.

 Rotary members also plan to use the proceeds from their new "Fly the Flag" program to pay for the project.
-The program costs $25 and involves a civic organization placing flags in the yards of those residents and business owners who've signed up.
-(Find more info here.)
+The program costs $25 and involves a civic organization placing flags in the yards of those residents and business owners who've signed up. (.)

 Fatzinger said he wanted to model the amphitheater after ones he's seen in Hilton Head, North Carolina, and one in Silver Park in Alliance.
 The amphitheaters are used for not only bands, but theatrical performances and movie nights.

 "I thought that would be neat thing to do in North Canton," he said.
 "Just to have a place where a performer could go and do that kind of thing.
 It would be a neat Saturday night activity."

 Fatzinger said the group always is looking for constructive ideas surrounding the amphitheater project.

 "If people have suggestions or ideas or things they’d like to see incorporated in, we’re open to that sort of thing.”

 You can find more information about the North Canton Rotary Club and its projects on its website.